 "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" -incognito

 From now on, whenever you launch Chrome via this shortcut, it will always launch in Safe Mode.
 However, if you wish to revert this change at any point in time, then remove the -incognito word from the end of the Target field.

-So these were the three different methods through which you could open the Chrome browser in the Safe Mode or Incognito mode.
+So these were the three different methods to open the Chrome browser in Safe Mode or Incognito mode.
 While these add-ons no doubt add more features to the browser, they aren’t bereft of issues.